tmillr/sos.nvim/README.md

 TODO: provide (better) fix or suggestions, finish this section

-In the meantime, if you are having issues due to a format-on-save setup and until a better solution is discovered, you can try:
+In the meantime, if you are having issues due to a format-on-save setup, and until a better solution is discovered, you can try:

 - changing which autocmd/event triggers autoformatting (e.g. use `InsertLeave` instead)
 - disabling format-on-save altogether